mafintosh/p2p-hub/README.md

 # p2p-hub

-*OBS p2p-hub is build for v.6 so you'll need to use v.5 at the moment*
+*OBS p2p-hub is build for node v.6*

 a super simple p2p hub that allows you to send json messages between computers